chriscamacho/gles2framework/README.md

 If you want some of the extra bits of libODE (trimesh vs cylinder collisions - and other luxuries) then you can always compile ODE from source, see the ODE website for details

+suggested compile configuration for ODE

+./configure --enable-libccd --with-box-cylinder=libccd --with-drawstuff=none --disable-demos

+this should by default provide trimesh collider etc as a static library

 ### chiptest (Chipmonk physics example)